Dear readers of ADxS.org, please forgive the disruption.

 1.1.
 Toxoplasma gondii alters behavior in humans and animals

-It has been known for some time that the pathogen Toxoplasma gondii alters behavior in cats.
-However, a recent study shows that an infection with Toxoplasma gondii also significantly alters the behavior of humans.1 T. gondii causes changes in several thousand genes or proteins and considerable health risks.2
+It has long been known that the Toxoplasma gondii pathogen alters behavior in cats.
+However, a more recent study shows that an infection with Toxoplasma gondii also significantly alters the behavior of humans.1 T. gondii causes changes in several thousand genes and proteins and poses considerable health risks.2

-• 1.8 times more likely to aspire to be entrepreneurially self-employed1
+• 1.8 times more likely to want to be self-employed as an entrepreneur1

-Toxoplasma gondii has infected an estimated 20% to 30% of the world’s human population.34 Regional prevalence varies from 9% in Norway to 60% in Brazil.
-The prevalence in females ranges from 50% to 63% in Germany.5 The prevalence in each population correlates
+Toxoplasma gondii has infected an estimated 20 to 30 % of the world’s human population.34 The regional prevalence varies between 9 % in Norway and 60 % in Brazil.
+The prevalence in women in Germany is 50 to 63 %.5 The prevalence in the respective population correlates

 • Positively with neuroticism6 and